In Video Games

 - Final Fantasy XIII automatically heals you after each battle and also lets you retry the battle if you die instead of issuing a Game Over.
 It makes most of the random encounters much tougher and require a lot more thought and strategy than you might be used to from earlier entries in the series to compensate for this.

 - Much tougher is right, the enemies on Pulse are bloody brutal...

 - The sequel to XIII, Final Fantasy XIII-2 does this as well.

-- The third game in the trilogy, Lightning Returns: Final Fantasy XIII, surprisingly averts this in favor of leaving your status ailments and HP from battle exactly the same when returning to the overfield, like in previous Final Fantasy titles, although if you play the game on Easy difficulty, your HP quickly regenerates between battles.
+- The third game in the trilogy, Lightning Returns: Final Fantasy XIII, surprisingly averts this in favor of leaving your HP from battle exactly the same when returning to the overfield, like in previous Final Fantasy titles, although if you play the game on Easy difficulty, your HP quickly regenerates between battles.

 - Cross Edge and Record Of Agarest War partially use it.
 While fighting on the map, you are fully recovered after every battle - but inside dungeons, you are not.
 You also don't get free resurrections, so whether it was on the map or in a dungeon, you'll need to head back to town to bring the dead back to life.

 - Dragon Age: Origins uses an interesting variant in that party members heal back to full health after a battle.
 If they were incapacitated they suffer a random lasting injury that afflicts them with a penalty to stats until taken care of or they return to a party camp.
 Also, the after combat healing is not instantaneous.
 It's possible, though unlikely, to bumble into another battle before the characters have finished healing, halting the healing process.

 - The World Ends with You, although in the case of chained battles, HP recovery occurs after completing the entire chain, instead of between individual battles.